 The last thing you want to see when you walk into your bedroom is your dirty laundry pile.
 Keep things in your wardrobes and drawers.
 For dirty laundry, use a laundry basket that has a lid on it.
 Or, a laundry room.
 Put things like pencils, pens, and paper in drawers when you're not using them.

 You can easily overlook this.
 These days, each individual has multiple gadgets that have cables attached.
 Keep cables in drawers, or roll up extra long ones, and tie them neatly.
 Try using wireless gadgets if possible.
 Nothing looks bad like cables all over your spaces.

 A plant well-placed in a minimalist bedroom is simple and fun, and provides an earthy touch.
 It's the perfect way to add color to your room.
 Don't crowd your artwork with your plant.
 More than one plant isn’t necessary, and might look a little overcrowded.
 If you want an easy-to-care-for plant, buy a rubber plant, a fiddle leaf fig, or a philodendron.
 A bouquet of freshly-picked flowers could also fit in quite nicely, if you use a clear or neutral-toned jar.

-To add even more to your minimalist bedroom, why not purchase an eco-friendly, non-toxic, natural materials, polyurethane-free, no synthetics mattress from Eco Terra to go with the bed of your dreams.
+To add even more to your minimalist bedroom, why not purchase an eco-friendly, non-toxic, natural materials, polyurethane-free, no synthetics hybrid latex mattress from Eco Terra to go with the bed of your dreams.